The Thing I Like

 "The Thing I Like" is a song recorded by American singer Aaliyah for her debut studio album Age Ain't Nothing but a Number (1994).
 It was written and produced by R. Kelly.
 The song appeared on the soundtrack for the film A Low Down Dirty Shame (1994).
 It was released as the fifth and final single from Age Ain't Nothing but a Number exclusively in the United Kingdom on August 28, 1995, by Blackground Records and Jive Records.

 A moderate commercial success, "The Thing I Like" peaked at number 33 on the UK Singles Chart, becoming her fifth consecutive top-40 single in the United Kingdom.

-Critical reception
+Composition and Reception

+In his biography Aaliyah (2021), author Tim Footman described "The Thing I Like", as a "breezy song of young love with a catchy synth riff".
+Footman also said that it "juxtaposed Aaliyah's soft soul vocals with insistent rapping, like a grab bag of contemporary black music".

-In a review of the A Low Down Dirty Shame soundtrack, David Browne from Entertainment Weekly felt that "The Thing I Like", along with others, was "more workmanlike than inspired".
+In a review of the A Low Down Dirty Shame soundtrack, David Browne from Entertainment Weekly felt that "The Thing I Like", along with the other songs, was "more workmanlike than inspired".
+James Masterton wrote in his weekly UK chart commentary, "A fifth smallish hit single for the most alphabetically pronounced act in chart history."
+Masterson, also thought "her succession of small chart hits is showing remarkable consistency".
+Ralph Tee from Music Week gave the song a 3 out of 5 rating, while also highlighting that "Aaliyah's latest single from her debut album comes in for broader styles" due to its remixes.
+He also felt that both the garage and house remixes takes her into "new waters."

 Commercial performance

 "The Thing I Like" was released as the fifth and final single from Age Ain't Nothing but a Number exclusively in the United Kingdom, being Aaliyah's second consecutive UK-only single.
 It debuted and peaked at number 33 on the UK Singles Chart dated September 9, 1995.
 The same week, it debuted and peaked at number four on the UK R&B Singles Chart.
 Additionally, it peaked at number 15 on the UK Dance Singles Chart the following week.